Sheriff's Office: High-speed chase called off on I-85, but charges could be coming - Salisbury Post

 Sheriff’s Office: High-speed chase called off on I-85, but charges could be coming

-SALISBURY — The Rowan County Sheriff’s Office says charges could be coming in an incident where a motorcycle chase had to be called off on Interstate 85.
+SALISBURY — The Rowan County Sheriff’s Office says charges could be coming in an incident where an Interstate 85 motorcycle chase was called off.

 At 8:45 p.m. on April 13, a Rowan County Sheriff’s Office deputy spotted a motorcycle driving recklessly through traffic at a high rate of speed on Interstate 85.
 The operator of the motorcycle, who hasn’t yet been identified, sped away from the deputy at a speed of more than 100 mph, a Rowan Sheriff’s Office report states.